 - Store at room temperature or in the refrigerator.

 - I usually use Nestle white chips when I need to melt white chocolate, I think the flavor is pleasing and they melt the easiest of any brand for me.
 You can use a good quality white chocolate for this as well, just be very careful when you melt it so it doesn’t seize up.
+Add a teaspoon of coconut oil or other vegetable oil if you like, to help with the melting process.

 - The Candy Melts can be found at craft stores, or online, here.